 Inkjet technology is fundamentally reshaping textile manufacturing within micro-factories.
 Kao Collins emphasizes the role of inkjet in reducing production timelines, costs, and environmental impact.
 Water-based pigment inks play a pivotal role in promoting textile production that meets the pressure from regulators in the U.S. and EU by minimizing water usage and eliminating post-treatment procedures.

 In collaboration with leading printer OEMs and innovative technology integrators, Kao Collins fuels the growth of inkjet technology in micro-factories.
 Supplying high-quality inks compatible with printing equipment ensures sustainability and productivity.

 The 2024 trends underscore the shift towards sustainability-driven solutions.
 As a leading inkjet ink manufacturer, Kao Collins advances eco-friendly inks and partnerships that fuel industry innovation.

 Contact Kristin Adams at email@example.com for more information about Kao Collins.

 ABOUT KAO COLLINS

 Kao Collins, based in Cincinnati, Ohio, U.S., provides solutions for the inkjet industry around the world, offering a full line of inks, services, and technical support.
 The company formulates and manufactures innovative inkjet inks for the leading thermal, piezo, and continuous printing systems.
-Since 1990 Kao Collins has helped customers and OEMs reduce costs and increase productivity with high-performance inks.
+Since 1990 Kao Collins has helped customers, OEMs, integrators, and print service providers reduce costs and increase productivity with high-performance inks.